Monday, July 15, 2024

 The Law of Moses was only given to the children of Israel because they would not accept the higher law.
 It became a stepping stone to Christ.
 In Galatians 3:24, Paul tells us, The law was our schoolmaster to bring us unto Christ."
 As we come unto Christ, it seems obvious that we would continue line upon line in our progression, which may include higher laws and covenants.

 Our father in heaven is and will continue to lead us in a heavenly direction.
 He knows it can and will be difficult at times, but we are not alone--as we seek his help, he will be there to guide us.
 But as the offer to receive more is given to us, we would be wise to put our faith into practice as Peter did, and follow.
+We have our agency to walk away, but if we do, I hear Jesus saying, if you do not, "thou hast no part with me."

 1-As given in the podcasts, TheAncientTradition.com

-2-Liahona, “Overcome the World and Find Rest” Oct 2022, and, “Rejoice in the Gift of Priesthood Keys” April 2024
+3-Liahona, “Overcome the World and Find Rest” Oct 2022, and, “Rejoice in the Gift of Priesthood Keys” April 2024

 An excellent video on The Blessings of higher covenants: here